 Project 3: Object Detection and Background Modeling

-Researchers: A/Prof Manoranjan Paul (CSU), Professor Manzur Murshed (FedUni), A/Professor Weisi Lin (NTU), and Dr. Subrata Chakraborty (USQ)
+Researchers: Prof Manoranjan Paul (CSU), Professor Manzur Murshed (FedUni), A/Professor Weisi Lin (NTU), and Dr. Subrata Chakraborty (USQ)

 Object detection from the complex and dynamically changing background is still a challenging task in the field of computer vision.
 Adaptive background modeling based object detection techniques are widely used in machine vision applications for handling the challenges of real-world multimodal background.
 But they are constrained to specific environment due to relying on environment specific parameters, and their performances also fluctuate across different operating speeds.
 Camera motions of a scene makes dynamic background modeling more complicated.
 We are focusing on dynamic background modeling in challenging environments and their applications in different fields.